jessica-mitchell/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 .. _cirgauss:

 .. figure:: ../../_static/img/sample1_circgauss.png
-   :alt: Examples of connectivity for each of the connectivity dictionaries mentioned in the following Python code snippet.

    Examples of connectivity for each of the connectivity dictionaries mentioned in the following Python code snippet.